 If we were going to let the vines provide their own shade canopy it would mean that we could not trellis our vines in a conventional way as the lifting of the branches would surely disturb the way the vines would want to protect themselves.
 The solution to the shade also provided a solution to our second problem, delaying the ripening - so what was the solution?

 We decided to alter the old traditional kniffen double tier trellising system and adapt it to our conditions.
 What we do is that our tier closest to the ground is pruned and trained as would a conventional single tier vine.
 The second tier is thinned of fruit much more than the lower tier and therefore promotes more leaf and shade on the upper tier.
 The upper tier is not tied back but is left to sprawl.
 This provides excellent shade for the fruit and also places an extra yield load on the vine.
 The result, a slightly higher yield but well shaded and a delay in ripening of up to three weeks - critical for excellent reds!

-2018 saw Shiraz, Merlot and Cabernet harvested.
-Due to market requests we added a Chardonnay to our range.
+In 2018 we added a Chardonnay to our range.
 The grapes are grown and produced by Ramat Negev winery exclusively for us.

-2019 -I addition to our now well known single vineyard reds, we have added a Gewurztraminer to balance our white wine range.
+2019 - In addition to our well known single vineyard reds, we added a Gewurztraminer to balance our white wine range.